-Field Action Category Click on the drop down arrow and select the Bar Chart category: Column (the default, as illustrated) or Horizontal Bar Boundary Actor Actor Gradient Click on the drop down arrow and select the direction of the color gradient in each bar: Solid Color (no color gradient) Horizontal (color fades from bottom to top) Vertical (color fades from left to right) Bevel (color shading from the edges to the center of each face) Pipe (the default, as shown; color fades from edges to center) Туре Click on the drop down arrow and select how the object Type is represented: • As a Cluster of columns (the default) with each property represented by a column or bar in the cluster Boundary • As a Stack (as illustrated) where each object is represented by a single column or bar and each property is represented by a segment of that bar; the bars are different lengths, depending on the sum of the values of the segments • As a 100% Stack, where the single bars or columns are of equal lengths (100%) and the segments represent the percentage contribution of each property
+Field Action Category Click on the drop down arrow and select the Bar Chart category: Column (the default, as illustrated) or Horizontal Bar Gradient Click on the drop down arrow and select the direction of the color gradient in each bar:

+- Solid Color (no color gradient) - Horizontal (color fades from bottom to top) - Vertical (color fades from left to right) - Bevel (color shading from the edges to the center of each face) - Pipe (the default, as shown; color fades from edges to center)

+Type

+Click on the drop down arrow and select how the object Type is represented:

+As a Cluster of columns (the default) with each property represented by a column or bar in the cluster represented by a segment of that bar; the bars are different lengths, depending on the sum of the values of the segments

+• As a Stack (as illustrated earlier) where each object is represented by a single column or bar and each property is

+• As a 100% Stack, where the single bars or columns are of equal lengths (100%) and the segments represent the percentage contribution of each property

-This option is grayed out if the 'Group By properties' field on the 'Chart Details Details' page has no value.
+This option is grayed out if the 'Group By properties' field on the 'Chart Details | Details' page has no value.
 The Chart then displays as a simple column or horizontal bar for each object.

+Transparency

-Transparency Click on the slider and drag it across until the illustration shows the degree of transparency you require.
+Click on the slider and drag it across until the illustration shows the degree of transparency you require.

 The left extreme (no transparency) sets the bars to full fill color (as shown); the right extreme (full transparency) sets the bars to colored edges and no fill.

-Label Position Click on the drop down arrow and select the position in which to display the default data labels relative to the column, bar or segment: • 'Center' - the label is shown in the center of the column, bar or segment • 'Inside End' - the label is shown inside the top of the bar or segment • 'Inside Base' - the label is shown inside the base of the bar or segment • 'Outside End' - the label is shown off the end of the bar or segment (the default) The first option is illustrated in the Show Data Labels description; the other three options are illustrated in this composite picture: Show Data Labels This checkbox defaults to selected, to display the column or segment values as a framed label: UseCase Deselect the checkbox to hide the labels.
-Display Legend Select this checkbox to show the meaning of the Chart bars, columns or segments as a legend to the right of the diagram.
+Note Label Position Click on the drop down arrow and select the position in which to display the default data labels relative to the column, bar or segment: • 'Center' - the label is shown in the center of the column, bar or segment • 'Inside End' - the label is shown inside the top of the bar or segment • 'Inside Base' - the label is shown inside the base of the bar or segment • 'Outside End' - the label is shown off the end of the bar or segment (the default) The first option is illustrated in the Show Data Labels description; the other three options are illustrated in this composite picture:

+Package Label Package Off End Label Package Over End Label Over Base Label Top of Segment 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 This checkbox defaults to selected, to display the column or segment values as a framed label: Deselect the checkbox to hide the labels.
+Select this checkbox to show the meaning of the Chart bars, columns or segments as a legend to the right of the diagram.
 Deselect the checkbox to hide the legend.
+Select this checkbox to add darker shading to the end and back walls of the Chart, to provide contrast.
+Clear the checkbox to leave the walls pale.